 Winner: Sandown

-Personally, I like swimming at Compton Bay because I enjoy leaping into waves which are strong enough to knock me over.
+Personally, I like swimming at Compton Bay because I enjoy leaping into waves that are strong enough to knock me over.

 However, on paper at least Sandown is much better and so it should really win our award for the Isle of Wight's best beach for swimming.